Sphericality and Smoothness of Schubert Varieties: Introduction

 The structure of our paper is as follows.
-In Section~\ref{S:Preliminaries} we set our notation and review some basic facts about the spherical varieties.
-The purpose of Section~\ref{S:InversionSets} is to introduce the combinatorial tool for analyzing the stabilizer subgroups of Schubert varieties, namely, the inversion sets.
+In Section~\ref{S:Preliminaries}, we set our notation and review some basic facts about spherical varieties.
+The purpose of Section~\ref{S:InversionSets} is to introduce a combinatorial tool for analyzing the stabilizer subgroups of Schubert varieties, namely, inversion sets.
 In Section~\ref{S:Review}, we briefly discuss the Billey-Postnikov decompositions, and we review some basic facts regarding homogeneous fiber bundles.
-In Section~\ref{S:Divisors}, we prove the following statement which is of interest by itself: If $X_{wB}$ is a smooth Schubert variety in $G/B$, then either $w$ is the maximal element of a parabolic subgroup, or $X_{wB}$ contains a smooth Schubert divisor.
-In Section~\ref{S:Main}, we prove our main result that, in the simply laced types, a smooth Schubert variety is spherical.
-Finally, in Section~\ref{S:Final}, we show that 1) every Schubert variety in $G/B$, where $G=\mathbf{GL}_4$, is spherical.
-2) every Schubert variety in $G/B$, where $G=\text{G}_2$, is spherical.
-Furthermore, in this section, we find some additional criteria for the sphericity of a Schubert variety.
+In Section~\ref{S:Divisors}, we prove that if $X_{wB}$ is a smooth Schubert variety in $G/B$, then either $w$ is the maximal element of a parabolic subgroup, or $X_{wB}$ contains a smooth Schubert divisor.

+In Section~\ref{S:FinalA3} we show that all Schubert varieties in types $\text{A}_2$ and $\text{A}_3$ are spherical.
+In Section~\ref{S:FinalB2}, we show that every Schubert variety in type $\text{B}_2$ is spherical.
+Finally, in Section~\ref{S:FinalG2}, we show that every Schubert variety in type $\text{G}_2$ is spherical.

-\textbf{Acknowledgements.} The second author was partial supported by a grant from Louisiana Board of Regents.
+\textbf{Acknowledgements.} The second author was partially supported by a grant from Louisiana Board of Regents.